A Favorite Christmas Fold

 Start Your Own Forest

-You can also make a trunk for your tree, but that’s another story.
+You can also make a trunk for your tree.
+Here are the directions for the trunk.

 Here Are Some Fun Ways to Use Them: